-Permanent broadcast fiber installations such as TV production facilities, require the pulling of cable through a conduit that will stay in place as lasting infrastructures.
+Permanent broadcast fiber installations, such as television production facilities, require the pulling of cable through $\alpha$ conduit that will stay in place as lasting infrastructures.

-Diversified, a leader in custom media-related solutions, has a deep heritage in broadcast systems.
-It provides design and integration services for TV stations, broadcast and cable networks, professional and collegiate sports venues and mobile production units as well as production and post-production facilities.
+System integrator Diversified Systems has a deep heritage in broadcast systems.
+The company provides design and integration services for TV stations, broadcast and cable networks, professional and collegiate sports venues, mobile production units, as well as production and post-production facilities.